 The next set of improvements came from replacing the LSTM with Transformers and by a vast increase in both model size and training data.
-The most successful Transformer-based pre-trained language model is BERT from Google (Devlin et al., 2019).
+Google researchers introduces BERT (Devlin et al., 2019) in 2018 pioneering Transformer-based pre-trained language models.
 It is safe to say that BERT revolutionized the field and it quickly spurred a large number of similar models.
 The subfield of NLP related to BERT models and their study is called BERTology.